 - Revenue Requirement Revenue requirements are analyzed via a cash flow projection based on the best information currently available such as the District's historical operating results, budgets, and audits.
-The cash flow serves as a roadmap for funding future operating costs and capital expenditures while maintaining long-term fiscal stability. - Cost of Service Allocation The cost of service process builds on the revenue requirement analysis and assigns water costs to functional cost components: metering and customer service, base demand, and extra demand. - Rate Design Rate design involves developing a rate structure that fairly recovers costs from customers.
+The cash flow serves as a roadmap for funding future operating costs and capital expenditures while maintaining long-term fiscal stability. - Cost of Service Allocation The cost of service process builds on the revenue requirement analysis and assigns water costs to functional cost components: metering and customer service, base demand, and extra demand.
+The metering and customer service category is further subdivided into debt and non-debt expenses. - Rate Design Rate design involves developing a rate structure that fairly recovers costs from customers.
 Final rate recommendations are designed to fund the District's short- and long-term costs of providing service and fairly allocate costs to all customers and customer classes.